-- Take a moment to think about the following: - What behavioral issues are you seeing with your students.
-Do you see characteristics that may be related to disabilities that could explain/underlie the behaviors displayed by your student? - At your table: - Discuss possible ways to support students in self-regulation. - Discuss questions you have about the relation between disability and behavior. - Report out.
+- Take a moment to think about the following: - What behavioral issues are you seeing with your students?
+Do you see characteristics that may be associated with disabilities that could explain/underlie the behaviors displayed by your student?

+At your table: Discuss possible ways to support students in self-regulation.